 Many jobs require a creative spirit and industries like advertising are filled with these positions.
 Some of these jobs cater to the business market while others, like the media, work with the public in mind.

-Quite often, a career in a creative field can open your prospects up for a greater variety of job options.
+Quite often, a career in a creative field can open up your prospects for a greater variety of job options.
 The skills needed are often interlinked and the experience you gain at one position can be useful in another.

 Service Industry Job Titles

 There are also jobs that are designed to provide a service to the public.
 Most work with consumers and help them purchase items and enjoy experiences they value.
-Others, such as police officers, firefights, and other health and safety services, have a completely different goal in mind.
+Others, such as police officers, firefighters, and other health and safety services, have a completely different goal in mind.
 The key skill universal to most service jobs is communication and the ability to work with a variety of people.

 Skilled Trade Job Titles